This policy applies if you use any of our services, visit our website or email us.

 Contractual responsibilities: Our contractual responsibilities include those arising from the contract of employment.
 The data processed to meet contractual responsibilities includes, but is not limited to, data relating to: payroll, bank account, postal address, sick pay; leave, maternity pay, pension and emergency contacts.

 Statutory responsibilities: Our statutory responsibilities are those imposed through law on the organisation as an employer.
-The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, national insurance, statutory sick pay, statutory maternity pay, family leave, work permits, equal opportunities monitoring.
+The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, national insurance, statutory sick pay, statutory maternity pay, family leave, work permits, equal opportunities monitoring, employment, social security and social protection.

 Management responsibilities: Our management responsibilities are those necessary for the organisational functioning of the organisation.
 The data processed to meet management responsibilities includes, but is not limited to, data relating to: recruitment and employment, training and development, absence, disciplinary matters, e-mail address and telephone number.